mhb777us/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 Date: 12/15/2015
 Document: Code book about assignment for course Getting and Cleaning Data.

-# Load all data from the sources.
+# Download, unizip, and load all data from the sources into data tables.

 R object			Source					Description activity_labels		activity_labels.txt		Load Activity data